popindavibe/conky-grapes/README.md

 ![](sample1.jpeg)

 ## Why use it
 To tune up your desktop of course!
-And because you can, as it is under GPLv3 License.
+It is under [GPLv3 License](gpl-3.0.txt), so feel free to use, study, improve and share as you please.

 ## How to use it